 The PPP is a loan that incentives small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employee retention criteria are met, and the funds used for eligible expenses.
 Learn more about the Paycheck Protection Program here.

-The application deadline for PPP was August 8, 2020.
+No longer accepting applications.
+The application window for PPP closed on August 8, 2020.

 SBA Express Bridge Loans